NottingHack/members-guide/questions.rst

 I have some concerns about another member, a trustee or the space
 -----------------------------------------------------------------

-If you think another member is breaking any hackspace rules, its important to let the trustees know.
+If you think another member is breaking any hackspace rules, it's important to let the trustees know.
 This allows us to keep the hackspace a safe and welcoming place.
 You can do this by emailing the trustees at trustees@nottinghack.org.uk.
 If you have an issue with a specific trustee, you should contact another one.
 We have a full list of our current trustees on the `Trustees <https://wiki.nottinghack.org.uk/wiki/Trustees>`_ page.
 Your complaint will be handled with discretion.

 If you have a complaint about the Space itself, it’s worth keeping in mind that the Hackspace is a community, not a service.
 It will only continue to exist and become better if members (including you) work hard to make it happen.
 See "I have a great idea..."
 FAQ below.